Wagonway: Pole road

 Wooden rails continued to be used for temporary railroads into the twentieth century.
 Some timber harvesting companies in the southeastern United States created pole roads using unmarketable logs, which were effectively free, to create tracks at a cost of between $100 and $500 per mile.
 Permanence was not an issue, as the lumberjacks moved on to other stands of timber as each area was cleared.
 At least one such pole road system reportedly extended some 20 mi.

-Typically the pole rails were logs of 8 to 12 in diameter, laid parallel directly on the ground without cross-ties, and joined end-to-end with lap joints and wooden pegs.
+Typically the pole rails were logs of 8 to 12 in diameter, laid parallel directly on the ground without sleepers, and joined end-to-end with lap joints and wooden pegs.
 Rolling stock typically had wheels either with concave rims that hugged the top of the pole rails, or un-flanged wheels with separate guide wheels running against the side of each rail.
 Steam traction engines and some purpose-built locomotives were successfully used for hauling trains of logs.
 For example, Perdido was built by Adams & Price Locomotive and Machinery Works of Nashville, Tennessee in 1885 for the Wallace, Sanford and Company sawmill at Williams Station, Alabama, where it hauled up to seven cars of 3 or 4 logs each.
 This was a geared engine (4.5 to 1 gear ratio), driving four individually-rotating concave-rim wheels on stationary axles via chain drives; powerful but running less than 5 mph.
 Still later, modified semitrailer tractors have been used.